 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Group is exposed to fair value interest rate risk in relation to lease liabilities.
-The Group's exposure to the cash flow interest rate risk in relation to changes in market interest rates relates primarily to the Group's debt obligations bearing a floating interest rate, i.e. variable-rate bank borrowings (note 33), loans from ultimate holding company (note 40(a)(i)) and immediate holding company (note 40(a)(i)).
+The Group's exposure to the cash flow interest rate risk in relation to changes in market interest rates relates primarily to the Group's debt obligations bearing a floating interest rate, i.e. variable-rate bank borrowings (note 31) and loans from immediate holding company (note 38(a)(i)).
 In the opinion of the Directors, the exposure of interest rate risk arising from variable-rate bank balances is insignificant.